Lesson Flow

 Write one results paragraph from a connectomics figure and include:

-3. one sentence on reproducibility assumptions.
+3. one sentence on reproducibility assumptions (dataset version, materialization, code),

 Teaching Materials